G-Mapper: Learning a Cover in the Mapper Construction: Experimental Results

-\figref{multipass-real-data-results} represents the Mapper graphs generated by applying the algorithm to the real-world dataset.
-For the Passiflora dataset, the algorithm does not split well intervals for pink and purple data points while it splits intervals for blue data points unduly.
-The Mapper graph for the COVID-19 dataset has a similar feature to the G-Mapper graph even though it has a lot more nodes than the G-Mapper graph.
-The Mapper graph for the CIFAR-10 dataset separates the 10 different classes, but it does not capture relations between the classes.
-In addition, the algorithm splits specific intervals interminably since the data is too high-dimensional, and hence we had to limit the minimum length of intervals.
+-20pt \figref{multipass-real-data-results} represents the Mapper graphs generated by applying the algorithm to the real-world datasets.
+The Mapper graphs for both the COVID-19 dataset and the Passiflora dataset exhibit similar features to the G-Mapper and reference Mapper graphs, despite having a significantly higher number of nodes.
+The Mapper graph for the CIFAR-10 dataset separates the 10 different classes, but fails to capture relationships between the classes.
+In addition, the algorithm splits specific intervals interminably since the data is very high-dimensional, and hence we had to limit the minimum length of intervals.